top of page

 Wrapping up the session with a clear plan for the next meeting and feedback ensures continuity and alignment.

-Questions like “Can we confirm our next meeting on…” and “Was this helpful?” close the session on a positive note.
+Questions like “Can we confirm our next meeting on…” and “Was this helpful?” close the session positively.

 How long are the sessions?